EU seeks to break impasse over gas price caps, 'no regret' plan floated | Headlines

 EU seeks to break impasse over gas price caps, 'no regret' plan floated

-A senior EU official said support was building among members to roll it out EU-wide - although some warn it could raise gas demand across the bloc, since Spain's gas use increased under the measure.
-Some countries, including Germany, Europe's biggest gas consumer, oppose a broad gas price cap, fearing it would leave Europe struggling to attract supplies from price-competitive global markets this winter.
+"There is much more common ground than we had a few weeks ago," Dutch climate minister Rob Jetten said on Wednesday.
+Jetten said that countries had discussed the risks of decoupling gas and power prices - possibly through a programme similar to that of Spain and Portugal's national scheme to cap the price of gas used for power generation - and it was now up to the Commission to find a proposal that all could agree on.

-The question of how, when and whether to cap gas prices is set to dominate another meeting of European Union countries on Wednesday, as they pursue a joint plan to target high gas prices - a compromise that has eluded them for weeks.
+The question of how, when and whether to cap gas prices loomed over another meeting of European Union countries on Wednesday, as they pursue a joint plan to target high gas prices - a compromise that has eluded them for weeks.
 The 27-country EU is plotting its next move to tame soaring energy prices and shield consumers from surging bills, as Europe heads into a winter of scarce Russian gas, a cost of living crisis and the looming threat of recession.

 EU energy ministers meeting in Prague will attempt to provide clearer instructions on what the European Commission should propose as the bloc's next emergency energy measure.
 "We're all agreed we do need to do something further.
-The exact mechanisms may take some time," Irish climate minister Eamon Ryan said on his arrival to the meeting.
+The exact mechanisms may take some time," Irish climate minister Eamon Ryan said.

 EU energy commissioner Kadri Simson said Brussels would propose fresh measures next week, and any further EU-wide measures should be backed by "broad consensus" among countries.
 So far, that has been hard to find.

-With gas prices almost 90% higher than a year ago, most EU countries say they want a gas price cap, but disagree on its design.
-Talks among EU leaders last week on the issue did little to clarify the issue.
-Those discussions "went in all directions", one EU diplomat said - referring to the numerous options being floated, including a price cap on all gas, pipeline gas, or just gas used to produce electricity.
+With gas prices almost 90% higher than a year ago, most EU countries say they want a gas price cap, but disagree on its design - with a price cap on all gas, pipeline gas, or just gas used to produce electricity among the options countries have wrangled over in recent weeks.
+"There is much more common ground than we had a few weeks ago," Dutch climate minister Rob Jetten said on Wednesday.

-"We need to decouple energy prices - gas prices from electricity prices," Swedish energy minister Khashayar Farmanbar said, pointing to Spain and Portugal's national scheme to cap the price of gas used for power generation as one option.
-Both countries implemented that scheme in June, which helped curb local power prices.
+Jetten said that countries had discussed the risks of decoupling gas and power prices - possibly through a programme similar to that of Spain and Portugal's national scheme to cap the price of gas used for power generation - and it was now up to the Commission to find a proposal that all could agree on.
+Spain and Portugal implemented their scheme in June, which helped curb local power prices.
 A senior EU official said support was building among members to roll it out EU-wide - although some warn it could raise gas demand across the bloc, since Spain's gas use increased under the measure.

-Some countries, including Germany, Europe's biggest gas consumer, oppose a broad gas price cap, fearing it would leave Europe struggling to attract supplies from price-competitive global markets this winter.
-Germany and the Netherlands put forward their own proposals ahead of Wednesday's meeting - suggesting 10 "no-regret" EU measures, including a new benchmark price for liquefied natural gas, tougher gas-saving targets, and negotiating lower prices with other suppliers, such as Norway.
+"Romania supports the decoupling of the price of electricity from the price of gas," the country's energy minister Virgil-Daniel Popescu said on his arrival to the meeting.
+Russia has slashed gas deliveries to Europe since its invasion of Ukraine, blaming the cuts on Western sanctions imposed over the conflict.

-"Negotiations with our partners to look for mutually beneficial partnerships are much preferred to a cap on gas import prices," they said in a document seen by Reuters.
-Norway's energy minister Terje Aasland, who joined Wednesday's meeting along with other European non-EU members, said his country "doesn't recommend" a gas price cap.
+That has driven up prices and left countries scrambling to secure alternative supplies.
+Germany and the Netherlands are among the countries opposed to a broad gas price cap, fearing it would leave Europe struggling to attract supplies from price-competitive global markets this winter.
+The two countries put forward their own proposals ahead of Wednesday's meeting - suggesting 10 "no-regret" EU measures, including a new benchmark price for liquefied natural gas, tougher gas-saving targets, and negotiating lower prices with suppliers such as Norway.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)